Overview of Online Learning

 But there are some important differences, too.
 Interacting with your classmates and instructors can sometimes be more challenging in an online environment.
 Online Learning Etiquette provides you with some important tips on how to succeed as part of an online learning community.

 You have until the day before the class starts to register.
 However, after that point, you must obtain permission from the instructor to register for the course.

 When you first select the class, be sure to check the box labeled "Wait list if class is full."
-Students are automatically enrolled as space becomes available.
+You are automatically enrolled once space becomes available.
 You can check your position on the wait list by looking at your class schedule in myMadisonCollege.